 All in all, efficient wind tunnel testing is paramount to validate the aircraft performance and to ensure the success of new programs.

-To learn more about aircraft aeroacoustics and efficient wind tunnel testing in our upcoming live webinar, register here.
+To learn more about aircraft aeroacoustics and efficient wind tunnel testing in our on-demand webinar, register here.